SongRb/OneNotePageSearcher/README.md

 ![Alt text](docs/images/Search.jpg "Title")
 You can navigate to page where the paragraph from, just double click the row.
 The target page will display in OneNote.

+# Roadmap
+- [x] Search and List Pages: Search pages in OneNote, and list pages.
+- [ ] Search and List Paragraphs: Search and list paragraphs and highlight the keyword.
+- [ ] Search and List Paragraphs with Tag Icons: If search result is a tag paragraph, "Search Bar" list this paragraph with its tag icon.
+- [ ] Search and List Paragraphs with Heading Icons: If search result is a heading paragraph, "Search Bar" list this paragraph with heading icon ( 1 - 6 ).
+- [x] Search and List Image OCR Text
+- [ ] List all Unindexed Pages: List all the unindexed pages in OneNote notebooks.